Alvarobg/python-scrapper/README.md

 # python-scrapper
-A basic python scrapper, which gets urls inside a given url\n Needs Python 3.7.0, 'request' and 'BeautifulSoup' libraries
+A basic python scrapper, which gets urls inside a given url<br/>
+Needs Python 3.7.0, 'request' and 'BeautifulSoup' libraries